wslee/duet/README.md

 ## Run the synthesizer
 The following options are available.
+* -z3cli Use Z3 via command line interface (make sure the path to z3 is in $PATH).
+This option is available because sometimes Z3 through OCaml API undesirably behaves.
 * -lbu Learning-based unifier.
 Turn this option if you want to quickly find a conditional program from a small number of input-output examples.
 If it is turned off, a decision-tree learning-based algorithm will be used (default: false).
 * -fastdt Use a heuristic to compute entropies faster.
 This helps to find conditional programs more quickly but may result in larger solution programs (default: false).
 * -ex_all Provide all the IO examples upfront.